 Whether you need a quick adjustment or more intense treatment, you can trust us for your chiropractic needs.
 Dr. Bruce Silber, an Orthopedist in Massapequa, has been NY state licensed since 1983 and has the knowledge and experience to make you feel well again.

-Benefits of Visiting an Orthopedist
+Benefits of Visiting an Orthopedist in Massapequa

 Are you suffering from bone problems or deformities?
 Visiting a local orthopedist in Massapequa could benefit your bodily condition.
 Orthopedists specialize in bone structure, mostly on the spinal cord and the muscle system.
 Focused on the musculoskeletal system, orthopedists examine ligaments, tendons, and bones to make sure that there are no deformities.
 Most of the time, patients make appointments with orthopedists due to many different types of problems within the musculoskeletal system.
 If you have pains and aches within your bones, make sure to make an appointment with Massapequa Pain Management & Rehabilitation.